|

 James: Different?
 Just because we cover our heads when we

 pray?
-Just because we refuse to worship pagan Gods?
+Just because we refuse to worship pagan gods?
 Different

 because HaShem has given us Shabbat and the Festivals?
 Saul, we

 are different!
+We’re Jews!
 We’re the “chosen” people!

 Saul: Well, for once, couldn’t He choose someone else?